Aalto-LeTech/mooc-grader-opendsa-course/README.md

 In `lib/odsaUtils.js` or `lib/odsaUtils-min.js` lines 751-762 the code is
 trying to fix code URLs and is broken for the required exercises.
 Temporary solution is to comment that block out.

+## Security

+* The grading system only knows a signed URL to submit for a certain exercise and students.
+* The submission includes a hash signature over URL, answer, points and maximum points.
+Forging these requires reverse engineering minified JavaScript.
+* The submission includes log of solving the exercise.
+The log can be automatically reinspected in back-end or manually checked for suspected cases.